emilycheera/nourish/README.md

 ## <a name="features"></a>Features

 #### Landing Page
-Dietitians and patients can log in on the homepage.
-Alternatively, dietitians can create an account.
-Patients need to be registered by their dietitian.
+Dietitians and patients can log in on the homepage, or dietitians can create an account.
+Patients must be registered by their dietitian.

 ![alt text](https://github.com/emilycheera/nourish/blob/master/static/images/homepage.gif?raw=true "Nourish landing page")